How To Use Nodes

 Mutate Concrete Node Data

 The typed nodes in the hierarchy are what you pass to runtime access closures.
-Start with direct Sprite2D data:
+Use with_node! to return field data or tuples from read-only access:

 Deref Inheritance